wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ./dashboards/grafana_sync.sh
 ```

 All the dashboards should be uploaded.
+If the dashboard does not show any graph, refresh the dashboard or open the individual dashboard panel in the `edit` mode and refresh the `Query inspector`.

 #### Manual Upload